 An early start gets us up to Waterfall Flat.
 It is not hard to imagine where it gets its name with torrents of water pouring of the surrounding cliffs.
 The improbable scramble up the Waterfall Face leads to Rabbit Pass.
 We clip you into a fixed hand line for 60 meters to give you confidence on the trickiest part of the route.
 A long descent through native herb gardens is a magical end to an exhilarating day.
 Pickelhaub Camp is an expedition type setup with a cook tent, table and chairs with smaller four person tents to sleep in.

 9-11 hrs 900m ascent 650 descent

 It is the last day of the trek, and we all know what that means, that’s right: pancakes, whipped cream and blueberry jam.
 The trail down to the valley floor winds through tall beech forest with Mt.
 Aspiring dominating the view.
+Excitement comes in the form of 2 three wire bridges to cross the East Matukituki and Kitchner Stream.
 Gradually the track opens out into farm land just before we meet our waiting transport back to civilization and a hot shower.

 5 hrs 500m descent